mbernste/mbernste.github.io/_posts/2023-07-08-determinants.md

 Summary
 -------

 Our discussion of determinants have touched a number of ideas and concepts.
-Let's summarize these thoughts:
+Let's summarize these thoughts by again considering the different perspectives for viewing matrices:

-1. The formula for the determinant of a matrix captures the notion of geometric volume in high-dimensional spaces
+1. As a table of values
+2. As a list of column vectors (or row vectors)
+3. As a [linear transformation](https://mbernste.github.io/posts/matrices_linear_transformations/) between vector spaces

+From perspective 2, the determinant describes the geometric volume of the parallelopiped formed by the list of column-vectors of a matrix.